Ranked #1 Children's Hospital by U.S. News & World Report

 Few hospitals in the world see as many pediatric patients with scoliosis and other spinal conditions as the Orthopedic Center’s Spinal Program at Boston Children’s Hospital.
 As one of the largest referral centers in the country, our specialists see more than 9,000 patients and perform more than 300 spinal operations each year.

-Our multidisciplinary team brings together a rich history of pediatric spinal care and specializes in all facets of treatment, including non-operative, minimally invasive, selective fusion and instrumentation for scoliosis and other spinal problems.
+Our multidisciplinary team brings together a rich history of pediatric spinal care and specializes in all facets of treatment for scoliosis and other spinal problems, including non-surgical, minimally invasive, selective fusion and instrumentation.

-Boston Children’s has led the way in non-operative scoliosis care for decades.
+Boston Children’s has led the way in non-surgical scoliosis treatment for decades.
 Our researchers developed the Boston Brace, the most widely used scoliosis brace, more than 40 years ago.

 Our Spinal Program delivers patient-centered, cost-effective care with access to physicians, nurses, orthotists (who create braces for scoliosis treatment), physical therapists and social workers.
 We see patients at our locations in Boston, Lexington, Peabody and Waltham — all in Massachusetts.